maxfordham/adaptive-comfort/docs/calculation.md

 *Reference: See {cite}`tm52_report`: Page 7, Equation 2.2, Box 2*

-If an extensive run of days is not available then calculate an approximate starting mean temperature from the last seven days. *Refererence: BS EN 15251 (BSI, 2007)*
+If an extensive run of days is not available then calculate an approximate starting mean temperature from the last seven days.

+*Reference: {cite}`bs_en_15251`*

 The start-off value is calcuated with $\alpha = 0.8$: